MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 Desktop flows assigned to a hosted machine group get queued to it when triggered to run.
 Then, like for any machine group, the next desktop flow in the queue runs when a bot in the group is available.
 To find more information about queues, go to [Monitor desktop flow queues](monitor-desktop-flow-queues.md).

+Here are some of the key features of hosted machine group:
+- Run unattended desktop flows at scale
+- Auto-scale the number of bots in your hosted machine group based on current workloads
+- Load balance bots across all hosted machine groups in an environment
+- Work or school account integration (preview): Enables access to resources that are part of the business plan linked to your organization, such as Office, Sharepoint, and Azure.
+- Vanilla or Custom VM images: Use a vanilla VM image provided by Microsoft or personalize your hosted machine group by providing your own Windows image directly from your Azure Compute Gallery.

 ## Licensing requirements

 To use hosted machine group, you will need the following licensing option: